equatio-group/equatio/README.md

 Have fun playing!

 ## Project status
 This version can be played using a standard set of sixteen terms and five equations (see [above](#how-to-play)).
 You can change the set of equations and terms by editing the `standard_set.json` file in the `data/` folder.
-However, the game currently does not work properly with more than 16 terms in the set.
+However, the game currently does not work properly with more than 16 terms in the set and more than four terms per equation side.
 You also need to follow the given `JSON` structure and use the correct $\LaTeX$ code (with double backslashes instead of single backslashes) for [Matplotlib](https://matplotlib.org/) to display the terms correctly.

 Support for a variable set sizes and a more user-friendly way to create, save, load, and modify custom equation sets is planned for future versions.
+Also, the implementation of checks in main.py will be simplified by using already implemented class methods from EquationSet, Equation, and Term.
+Furthermore, the scaling of sprites will be improved to work flexibly with different sizes of $\LaTeX$ term representations.